wagtail/wagtail/docs/getting_started/tutorial.md

 While the "title" field is present on the base `Page` model, "intro" is only present on the `BlogPage` model, so we need `.specific` to access it.

-To tighten up template code like this, we could use Django's `with` tag:
+To simplify template code like this, we could use Django's `with` tag:

 ```html+django
 {% for post in page.get_children %}